 2022 Compensation Program Highlights.
 As the impact of the COVID-19 pandemic abated, and it appeared that 2022 would mark a return to normal operating conditions, the compensation committee continued to structure our executive compensation program to focus on stable, long-term growth, alignment with shareholder interests and the retention of key talent.
 Improving our operational efficiency was a strategic goal in 2022, and the compensation committee adjusted our short-term incentive to tie a portion of such incentive to the achievement of this goal.
 In addition, the compensation committee recognized that management, when evaluating the appropriate level of the Company's allowance for loan losses over 2021 and 2022 in light of assumptions regarding economic conditions and potential deterioration in credit quality in 2023 and thereafter, determined that the Company should maintain its allowance for credit losses as a percentage of the entire loan portfolio at a level higher than nearly all of Renasant's peers.
 As a result of this determination, the Company's provision expense during 2022 was higher on a relative basis than the provision expense of the Company's peers.
 Management's strategy to maintain a robust allowance for credit losses strengthened our balance sheet and supported the creation of long-term value for shareholders, but this decision adversely impacted the outcome of the performance-based equity awards that vested as of December 31, 2022.
-To address the impact that management's strategy to had received the affected performance-based equity awards, as described in more detail below.
+To address the impact that management's shareholder-focused strategy had on the performance-based equity award, the compensation committee made time-based restricted stock awards to executives who had received the affected performance-based equity awards, as described in more detail below.